chapel-lang/chapel/doc/rst/developer/bestPractices/ContributorInfo.rst

 Ask for feedback on your branch early (optional)
 ++++++++++++++++++++++++++++++++++++++++++++++++

-Not ready to merge yours changes, but still want to see if your work is going in the right direction?
+Not ready to merge your changes, but still want to see if your work is going in the right direction?
 Feel free to ask for early feedback!
 Exposing the code is generally done by: